jaavier/sider/README.md

 - Get length of a list
 - Get index of element in list
 - Expire lists/keys
+- Get length of list
+- Delete key
+- Delete list
+- Delete item from list by index
+- Delete item from list by its content
 - Backup **lists** and **keys** in JSON files.
 - Import last backup when starting Sider again